TekExplorer/Pterodactyl-API/README.md

 Currently there is one article:
 - [WebSocket API](./docs/Server-Websockets.md)

+# Libraries
+This list includes libraries that help developers interact with the Pterodactyl API. \
+More entries will be added soon.

+Kotlin/Java:
+- **KOTLIN ONLY, uses Coroutines** [pterodactyl-kt](https://github.com/TeamGloryx/pterodactyl-kt)
+Dart:
+- The library by the one and only, TekExplorer - [`dartactyl`](https://github.com/TekExplorer/dartactyl)

 # Contributing
 This repository's OpenAPI spec and articles are edited using [Stoplight Studio](https://stoplight.io/studio).